andy5995/vs-fltk/docs/faq.md

 `vs` is extremely opinionated, and with opinions come division.
 XML or JSON, runtime DOM or not, and of course... data sources or arbitrary fetches in embedded scripts.
 My reluctance in adopting a less restrictive licence at this stage is well explained in the [gemini's faq](https://geminiprotocol.net/docs/faq.gmi).
-If I had to explain it more in my own words, let's think about a cost function describing the utility of frameworks like `vs`.
+If I had to explain it more with my own words, let's think about a cost function describing the utility of frameworks like `vs`.
-There are many local minima in which such frameworks could end up stuck during their development, be it as a necessary but temporary phase or the unfortunate outcome of a short-sighted design.
+There are many local minima in which such frameworks could end up stuck during development, be it as a necessary but temporary phase or as the unfortunate outcome of short-sighted design decisions.
-*Vision* is the only thing which allows a project to jump across, or at least get quickly out from the local minima of comfort-food.
+A good *vision* is the only thing which allows a project to jump across, or at least get quickly out from the local minima of comfort-food.
-I am not saying my vision is "right" nor immutable, just that I have few high level objectives for this project, and others might not share the same while being somewhat similar in execution.
+I am not saying my own is "right" nor immutable, just that I have few high-level objectives for this project that others might not share.
 Allowing `vs` to be freely forked at this stage comes with the very real risk of me being thrown in a competition I never asked for, unable to provide more than shallow promises on why my intention & my objectives would be "better".
-As I don't plan on making the development of this project an exercise in demagogy and convincing, I temporarily opted for a licencing model which prevents that.
+As I don't plan on making the development of this project a painful exercise in demagogy and convincing, I temporarily opted for a licencing model which prevents that.
 Once this project is robust enough to survive a hostile fork, I would be very glad to relicense it under permissive terms.

 That being said, if you feel something in the direction of the project or the technical solutions proposed are not good, please reach out!